leafiny/cms/README.md

 * Less is better.
 Leafiny can generate a page in less than 10ms.
 * Add modules and use technology as you want.
 Override core modules if needed.
-* Leafiny work in standalone.
-You don't need composer, npm, gulp or any third party software, but you are free to use it if needed.
+* Leafiny works in standalone.
+You don't need composer, npm, gulp or any other third party software, but you are free to use it if needed.
 * Secure with isolated web root and safe Content Security Policy (avoid inline JS).

 # Requirements